BoltonBailey/formal-snarks-project/README.md

 * [x] Implement type class for proof systems/ SNARKs and formalize the correctness and knowledge-soundness (and perhaps ZK)
 * [x] Implement a `ring`-like/`library-search`-like tactic to automate simplification of statements about the coefficients of polynomials
-* [x] Implement an alternation or decidability based way of resolving statements
+* [x] Implement a procedure to solve systems of equations of polynomials
 * Implement SNARKs
   * BabySNARK
     * [x] Implementation